-It isn't easy to think about what might happen after you die.
-However, with the right tools and procedures in place, you will be able to protect your assets and personal property and establish beneficiaries.
+We know it isn't easy to think about what might happen after you die — but with the right tools and procedures in place, you will be able to protect your assets and personal property and establish beneficiaries.

 Market Realist spoke with Ashwani Prabhakar, a trusts & estates attorney with Davidoff Hutcher & Citron in New York City, who shared his advice for estate planning, the difference between estate planning and a will, and major misconceptions about the process.